Great Highland bagpipe: Design

 The great Highland bagpipe is classified as a woodwind instrument, like the bassoon, oboe, and clarinet.
 Although it is further classified as a double-reed instrument, the reeds are all closed inside the wooden "stocks", instead of being played directly by mouth as most other woodwinds are.
 The great Highland bagpipe actually has four reeds: the chanter reed (double), two tenor drone reeds (single), and one bass drone reed (single).

 A modern set has a bag, a chanter, a blowpipe, two tenor drones, and one bass drone.

-The scale of the chanter is in Mixolydian mode, which has a flattened seventh scale degree.
-It has a range from one whole tone lower than the tonic to one octave above it.
+The scale of the chanter is approximately in the Mixolydian mode, which has a flattened seventh scale degree, though many older pipes are set to a standard Ionian mode with a half step seventh note to the high A - essentially (on the piano) this is like a C major scale with a B♭ below the middle C. It has a range from one whole tone lower than the tonic to one octave above it.
 The drones are tuned to this tonic note, called A (specifically A_{4}).
 The nine notes of the chanter scale are "low G, low A, B, C (sounds as a C♯), D, E, F (sounds as a F♯), high G, and high A".
-However, the A pitch of most pipers and pipe bands currently is somewhere around 470–480 Hz.
-Standard pitch B♭_{4} is 466.16 Hz.
-A minority of pipes, made or adapted for playing with other instruments, sound at exactly this pitch, with the scale sounding A♭, B♭, C, D, E♭, F, G, A♭, B♭.
-These are thus a transposing instrument in D-flat major (i.e. the pitch at which a notional C, were the bagpipe able to play it, would sound), but in bagpipe terminology are referred to as B♭ instruments, with the pitch given for the tonic A rather than the C of conventional transposition terminology.
-As stated, most bagpipes currently sound sharper than this, but the great Highland bagpipe is often nonetheless described as a transposing instrument in D♭.
-Historically it was indeed flatter, as evidenced by recordings, and extant instruments.

-Highland bagpipe music is written in the key of D major, where the C and F are sharp (despite the key-signature usually being omitted from scores), however only some tunes are in D major.
-Due to the lack of chromatic notes, to change key is also to change modes; tunes are in A Mixolydian (most commonly), D major, B minor, or occasionally E Dorian.
-In concert pitch (notes on the piano) it will be B♭ Mixolydian, E♭ major, C Aeolian, or occasionally F Dorian.
+The A pitch of most pipers and pipe bands was historically close to the present-day standard pitch where A_{4} = 440 Hz, but currently is tuned somewhere around 470–480 Hz, or slightly above the standard pitch B♭ (466.16 Hz) The low G and low A are tuned an octave below their high counterparts.
+Highland bagpipe music is written in the key of A with no key signature, or in D major, where the C and F are understood to be sharp but are not denoted as such.